jaydenkim2001/react-Shopping-Mall/README.md

 ## Added on Functional Requirements:
 9. User can return back to home page (all products page) by clicking on the H&M logo.
+10. Cater to mobile version, with menus stored in the hamburger icon.